Winfield Scott

-Winfield Scott (June 13, 1786 – May 29, 1866) was an American military commander and political candidate.
-He served as a general in the United States Army from 1814 to 1861, taking part in the War of 1812, the Mexican–American War, the early stages of the American Civil War and conflicts with Native Americans.
-Scott was the Whig Party's presidential nominee in the 1852 election, but was defeated by Democrat Franklin Pierce.
-He was known as Old Fuss and Feathers for his insistence on proper military etiquette, as well as the Grand Old Man of the Army for his many years of service.
+Winfield Scott (June 13, 1786 – May 29, 1866) was an American military commander and a presidential candidate.
+He served as Commanding General of the United States Army from 1841 to 1861, and was a veteran of the War of 1812, American Indian Wars, Mexican–American War, and the early stages of the American Civil War.
+Scott was the Whig Party's presidential nominee in the 1852 election but was defeated by Democrat Franklin Pierce.
+He was known as Old Fuss and Feathers for his insistence on proper military etiquette and the Grand Old Man of the Army for his many years of service.

 Scott was born near Petersburg, Virginia, in 1786.
 After training as a lawyer and brief militia service, he joined the army in 1808 as a captain of the light artillery.
 In the War of 1812, Scott served on the Canadian front, taking part in the Battle of Queenston Heights and the Battle of Fort George, and was promoted to brigadier general in early 1814.
-He served with distinction in the Battle of Chippawa, but was badly wounded in the subsequent Battle of Lundy's Lane.
+He served with distinction in the Battle of Chippawa but was badly wounded in the subsequent Battle of Lundy's Lane.
 After the conclusion of the war, Scott was assigned to command army forces in a district containing much of the Northeastern United States, and he and his family made their home near New York City.
 During the 1830s, Scott negotiated an end to the Black Hawk War, took part in the Second Seminole War and the Creek War of 1836, and presided over the forced removal of the Cherokee.
-Scott also helped to avert war with Britain, defusing tensions arising from the Patriot War and the Aroostook War.
+Scott also helped to avert war with the United Kingdom, defusing tensions arising from the Patriot War and the Aroostook War.